 Notice in the video I said “crumb coated” the cake.
 Can we agree to stop saying “dirty ice?” like Buddy the Cake Boss says?!
 Crumb coating is exactly what it says…coating the crumb.
 Nothing “dirty” about it.
 Kthanks.
 Put your crumb coated cake in the fridge for 20-30 minutes and then it’s time to ice it!!!
 Here’s the video on how to do that:

-Once you’ve finished splattering the cake, put toasted coconut (350 degrees for 10ish minutes) around the bottom edge of the cake (use a bit of icing to help it stick), and then a nest of coconut on top.
+Once you’ve finished splattering the cake, put toasted coconut (sweetened coconut flakes at 350 degrees for 10ish minutes) around the bottom edge of the cake (use a bit of icing to help it stick), and then a nest of coconut on top.
 Place some mini cadbury eggs in the nest, and voila!!!

 The sweetest Easter cake you ever did see…